What is Orienteering?

 - roads, rocks and man-made features — any mapped rocks and all man-made features (roads, tracks, fences, powerlines, buildings, etc) are all marked as black.

 See Map Symbols for Orienteering Maps for complete set of symbols.
+Here are more Control Descriptions for Orienteering.

 Where can I find?